Affidavit of Death Template, Free Download 2026

 When Do You Need a Affidavit of Death?

-A joint tenancy co-owner has passed away and the surviving owner needs to file an affidavit of death with the county recorder to remove the deceased person from the property title under the right of survivorship without going through probate.
+A joint tenancy co-owner has passed away and the surviving owner needs to file a death affidavit (also known as an affidavit of death of joint tenant) with the county recorder to remove the deceased person from the property title under the right of survivorship without going through probate.

 A spouse who held property as tenancy by entirety has died and the surviving spouse needs to clear the title to the property by recording an affidavit of death along with a certified death certificate in the county where the property is located.